DTC PhD Proposal - Actions once approved

 Travel - Conferences & Lab Visits

-- Prior to any travel or travel bookings for conferences or lab visits, students should provide a budget breakdown by emailing neuroinf[a]ed.ac.uk.
-Please see Conference Travel for specific information you should send when requesting to attend a Conference.
+- Prior to any travel or travel bookings, students should provide a budget breakdown by emailing neuroinf[a]ed.ac.uk.
+Please see Conference Travel for specific information you should send when requesting approval for travel.

 - Students are able to claim for travel expenses purchased in advance, with the balance being claimed when you return from your trip.
 Please see Expenses & Budgets for details of the reimbursement procedure and for expense claim forms.

 - When emailing with your budget breakdown please include your exact travel dates as University Travel Insurance will be requested on your behalf.
-The University permits 7 days of extra time on any travel insurance request for personal travel so please include your travel dates if you are staying longer for personal travel.
+The University Policy provides cover for up to 7 days personal holidays to be taken

 - The University expects that all travel be is done using the most economic means possible.
 Taxis should not be used if other forms of transportation are available, for example buses or trains, and hotel accommodation should be shared with others whenever possible.